chestdb/chest/fibonacci_radix_tree.md

 The biggest node doesn't necessarily fill the whole chunk, only the space equal to the largest Fibonacci number lower than the limit.
 That's a waste of space if there are few long keys that cause the tree to degenerate into a linked list.

-So, it may make sense to have a special upper bound chunk that fills the chunk and can be split into two of the previous Fibonacci-sized upper chunks.
+So, it may make sense to have a special upper bound chunk that fills the chunk and can be split into two of the biggest Fibonacci-sized chunks.